 What is the future for LCD and OLED ?

-Display makers are doing their best to tweak and improve the various limitations of LCD, though.
-While OLED’s job over the next few years is to become more affordable and just get out there a bit more, we’re seeing more distinct developments in LCD town.
+Display makers are doing their best to tweak and improve the various limitations of LCD.
+While OLED’s job over the next few years is to become cheaper and brighter, we’re seeing more distinct developments in LCD town.

 Perhaps the most catchy is the quantum dot.
 It is a new way to approach the LCD’s backlight.
-Rather than using white LEDs, a quantum dot screen uses blue LEDs and these ‘quantum dots’ of various sizes, which convert the light into different colours by altering its wavelength.
+Rather than using white LEDs, a quantum dot screen uses blue LEDs and "nanocrystals" of various sizes, which convert the light into different colours by altering its wavelength.

 So, who wins?

 If you're dealing with a limited budget, whether you're buying a phone, a monitor, a laptop or a TV, you'll almost certainly end up with an LCD-based screen.
-Most likely an LED LCD one too (the other common type is ccfl).
+OLED, meanwhile, remains a more luxury proposition.